okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/inline-hooks/index.md

 > **Note:** The API key you set here is unrelated to the Okta API token you must supply when making calls to Okta APIs.

-You can also optionally specify extra headers that you wish Okta to pass to your external service with each call.
+You can also optionally specify extra headers that you want Okta to pass to your external service with each call.

 Your external service's endpoint needs to be a valid HTTPS endpoint, and therefore the URI you specify should always begin with `https://`.